MaayanLab/dokku/user/10-access.md

 ## Request access from an administrator

 The lab administrator of dokku can, using your github username, give you access to dokku.
 A command they run will authorize your github public key allowing you to run dokku commands on the server and push to it.
-You will also receive the dokku domain name, e.g. `dokku.maayanlab.cloud` -- this is where you will push and apps will automatically be visible at `<app-name>.dokku.maayanlab.cloud`.
+You will also receive the dokku domain name, e.g. `dev.maayanlab.cloud` -- this is where you will push and apps will automatically be visible at `<app-name>.dev.maayanlab.cloud`.

 ## Configure access